valohai/docs/source/howto/setup/aws/manual.rst

     Note ``ValohaiQueueRole`` and ``ValohaiWorkerRole`` need to also have instance profiles They will get automatically created when you create a role through the console.

-    Follow the `AWS documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>`_ to learn how to create and attach an instance profile to a role, you're creating the resources through CLI
+    If you're creating the resources with the AWS CLI, follow the `AWS documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>`_ to learn how to create and attach an instance profile to a role.

 Deploying resources
 ^^^^^^^^^^^^^^^^^^^^